KalleEhrsson/ChessGame/README.md

 Stockfish is licensed under the **GNU General Public License v3.0 (GPLv3)**.

-If Stockfish is distributed with this project:
+If you distribute this project with Stockfish included:

-- A copy of the GPLv3 license must be included with the distribution.
+- Include a copy of the GPLv3 license.
-- The corresponding Stockfish source code must be made available (for example, by including it or providing a clear source link).
+- Make corresponding Stockfish source code available (bundle it or provide a clear source link).

-For exact terms, refer to the official Stockfish repository and license text.
+For exact obligations, refer to the official Stockfish repository license text.

 ## Architecture

-The project architecture follows a tile-centric, system-separated approach:
+System design priorities:

-- **Tiles are the source of truth** for board occupancy and move resolution.
+- **Tile-first logic:** tiles own occupancy truth and move destinations.
-- **System separation** keeps responsibilities clear:
+- **Separation of concerns:**
-  - Move generation
+  - move generation
-  - Legality/validation
+  - move validation
-  - Visual feedback and interaction
+  - presentation/visual feedback
-- **Auto-wiring preference** is used where practical to reduce manual Inspector setup and keep scene configuration lightweight.
+- **Auto-wiring preference:** minimal Inspector plumbing where possible.

 ## Tech Stack

-- **Engine:** Unity
-- **Language:** C#
-- **Input:** Unity Input System
+- Unity (C#)
-- **AI Engine:** Stockfish (local executable, UCI)
+- Stockfish (local executable over UCI)

 ## Project Status

 Active development.
-Core gameplay foundations are in place, with rule completeness, AI flow hardening, and presentation polish currently prioritized.
+The playable core is working; rule completeness, AI loop robustness, and presentation polish are the next targets.